byronraymer/byronraymer/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Hi there I'm Byron 👋
+## Hi there 👋 I'm Byron  🚵‍♂️🏃‍♂️🧗‍♂️🤸‍♂️⚡

+I'm passionalte about the production of wealth, in our modern world, along with everything that underpins it and with a special interest in infrastureture.

- I love helping busineses flourish.
-I enjoy using coding as a means to this end.
+I love helping busineses flourish and using code as a means to this end.

 Out of the office, I enjoy mountain biking, trail running and exploring new places.